Your children in the early development stages are learning to communicate.

 These lessons are billed separately by the various service providers.
 Application forms are available from the office.
 This list is updated as new extra murals become available.
 Classes are slotted into the morning programme.
 Interested parents are invited to watch a demonstration lesson.
 All payments must be in the form of an EFT to the service provider.

 This is one of the most important factors influencing brain development and behaviour of growing children.
 Foods that they eat have a direct effect on their concentration and performance.
-Please ensure that the snacks and lunch you provide is nutritious and does not include too much sugar.
+Please ensure that the snacks you provide is nutritious and does not include too much sugar.

-Nutritious, well-balanced lunches are provided.
+Nutritious, well-balanced hot lunches are provided.
 A pre-meal routine such as going to the restroom and washing hands & appropriate table manners are also taught.
 Your child is also given the chance to socialize during meals & snacks.

 Please send a small snack and water with your child daily.
 Due to the prevalence and severity of food allergies, as a precaution, we ask that parents do not send in snacks or treats containing peanut butter or any type of nut or nut products.
 We recommend that snacks be nutritious and non-perishable.
 Suggestions for healthy snacks are fruits, yoghurts, small sandwiches, vegetables, muffins & cereal.
 Water is the recommended drink.